EM-Teknik/LaserBiArc/README.md

 ref, refpath (set the origin for G-code)

 Any path shape can be used to set ref.
 Just set ID of the path to refpath.
-REMEMBER to press the Set button in the Object Propertys menue to activate the change.
+REMEMBER to press the Set button in the Object Properties menue to activate the change.
 The lower left corner of refpath is ref.
 Note: The line width of refpath is used for the corresponding svg.

 I use to burn the refpath "shape" on the laser-bed.
 Move by hand the laser to ref.